docker/doi-image-policy/slsa.md

 - `linux/amd64`
 - `linux/386`

+The list of all applicable images can be found in [subset.txt](https://github.com/docker-library/meta/blob/HEAD/subset.txt).

 ## Build Level Assertion

 The DOI build platform can be trusted to produce Build Level 3 artifacts on images that are built by the `meta` GHA workflow due to the strengthened unforgeability and isolation controls for provenance generation as detailed in the following sections.